Greece in the Eurovision Song Contest 2011: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), is in charge of Greece's participation each year, including the selection process for its entry.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 Although its selection techniques have varied over the decades, the most common has been a national final in which various acts compete against each other with pre-selected songs, voted on by a jury, televoters, or both.
 In most cases, internal selections have been reserved for high-profile acts, with the song either being selected internally or with multiple songs —by one or multiple composers— performed by the artist during a televised final.
 A departure from this method was a reality television talent competition format inspired by the Idol series that ran for many months in 2004, ultimately being scrapped.

 Before Eurovision

 Ellinikós Telikós 2011

 Ellinikós Telikós 2011 was the Greek national final developed by ERT to select the Greek entry for the Eurovision Song Contest 2011.
 The competition took place on 2 March 2011 at the ERT studios in Athens at 22:00 CET, hosted by Lena Aroni.
 The show was televised on NET and ERT World, and was also viewable online through the ERT website eurovision.ert.gr and the official Eurovision Song Contest website eurovision.tv.
 The national final was watched by an estimated 836,000 viewers in Greece, with a market share of 17.4% according to ABG Nielsen Hellas.

 ERT initially explored taking a completely different approach for the 2011 contest, also looking to take a more modest approach to their participation in the contest in comparison to previous years when the contest was viewed as a national event.
 The new board of members at ERT quickly realized that time was not sufficient, and thus turned to the more traditional selection method of co-operating with record labels.
 ERT also explored the option of selecting an act internally, as it had done in previous years, but was unable to secure a major act.
 After the failed talks of internal selections, ERT decided to hold a six-performer national final to choose the song to represent them, with all of the acts having been recent participants on a reality talent competition, either The X Factor or Greek Idol.
 Compared to previous years, both ERT and the Ministry of Culture and Tourism had toned down efforts for 2011.